pablobarrientos/funky/documentation/funky/org.funky.option/-option/of.md

 `fun <A> of(t: A?): `[`Option`](index.md)`<A>`

-Build a non-empty Option in case the receiver is not null
+Builds a non-empty Option in case the receiver is not null